yaserkl/RLSeq2Seq/code/helper/README.rst

 Download Raw Data
 ----------------------

 Through our helper codes, we first download all the articles in both CNN and Daily Mail dataset along with the title of each article and their highlights.
-All you need to do is to download the "*.story" files for each dataset from [here](http://cs.nyu.edu/~kcho/DMQA/).
+All you need to do is to download the "*.story" files for each dataset from here: (http://cs.nyu.edu/~kcho/DMQA/).

 As per @abisee, these files contain 114 examples for which the article text is missing, we store list of these files in the filter_data.txt file and during our pre-processing we remove them from the dataset.